 Applicable law has been interpreted to mean that a religious belief is subject to protection even though no religious group espouses such beliefs or the fact that the religious group to which the individual professes to belong may not advocate or require such belief.
 Title VII of the Civil Rights Act of 1964 as amended Nov.
 1, 1980; Part 1605.1-Guidelines on Discrimination Because of Religion.
 On the U.S. Supreme Court level in Frazee V. Illinois Dept. of Security, 489 U.S. 829, it was found that a state may not deny an exemption simply because a person is not a member of a formal religious organization.

+We recommend you push back against the segregation based on your health status.
+Fill out our sign-up form and tell us your school or work place that is discriminating against you.
 To be discriminated against or treated differently for your religious beliefs and practices is not acceptable.
 Your employer or school should recognize that based on your sincerely held faith you are exempt from any vaccinations, injections, and testing of any kind.
 You are NOT to be segregated or treated differently for your faith, since doing so would interfere with the free exercise of your religious rights.

 Watch Full Webinar Replay Here -Many religious examples mentioned throughout for your reference It was deeply spiritual, inspirational and educational to learn from our faith leaders Rabbi Yitzchok Dovid Smith, Rabbi Michoel Green, Pastor Philip Rizzo, Father Michael Copenhagen, and Imam Shahid Abdullah, and also uplifting to hear the success stories from college students Cait Corrigan and Brandi Clark.
 Thank you Pamira Bezmen for putting together this informative group together.

 Disclaimer: Medicals are extremely difficult to obtain.
 Religious seems to be more attainable with less information.
 If you have an ally in your doctor, go for it.